 Multitasking on doing work doesn’t always produce the best output but what I mean by this is to think of your and treat your class hours, or organization meetings, as some form of camaraderie or socialization.

 I mean, why not socialize around you whilst waiting for the professor?
 Or maybe even have study buddies if that does well with you?
 In that way, you still get to be with and hang around people.
-This may help you feel less isolated with work and help feel that balance with you.
+This may help you feel less isolated with work and help feel that balance.

 As an architecture student, you don’t need to sacrifice your social life especially if there are other architecture students who relate with you.
 There are also other people outside architecture who understand and may even study with you or work with you.
 The point of having a social life is to be social, it doesn’t necessarily mean it has to be done in parties.